Black Heath: 1850 – Present Day

 After Ball's death, the history of the Black Heath house is unknown.
-The land around the house was leased out at various times by the CC&IM Co., which had given up active mining in 1854 after the last of a series of deadly explosions.
-As the return on investment had been little to nothing over the past couple decades, the company appointed Alexander Macon "A. M." Trabue as receiver and local agent.
-Advertisements for sale and lease were put out in Richmond newspapers in 1869, but no sale occurred.
+The land around the house was leased out at various times by the CC&IM Co., which had given up active mining in 1854 after a series of deadly explosions.
+In 1869, the company appointed Alexander Macon "A. M." Trabue as receiver and local agent to sell or lease the property.
+Advertisements were put out in Richmond newspapers that summer, but no sale occurred.
 Over the next decade, some tracts of mine land were worked, but by 1880, the company's land had been turned over to Charles S. Williams and Aubin S. Bouleware with instructions to sell the property.
 Eight years later, Ware B. Gay of Boston finally purchased the land at a cost of $30,000, much less than the CC&IM Co.'s cost of $300,000 in 1842, 40 years earlier.
 In 1890, Gay organized the Southern Coal and Iron Company with a capitalization of $100,000 but went into trusteeship the following year.
-The deed to the former CC&IM Co. lands was then held by the Central Hanover Bank and Trust Company of New York from 1891 until 1938, when it was purchased by Ada Irene Jones for $150,000 in bonds.
+The deed to the former CC&IM Co. lands was then held by the Central Trust Company of New York from 1891 until 1938, when it was purchased by Ada Irene Jones for $150,000 in bonds.
+Jones was a 58 year old widow living in Richmond and came from a family of miners.
+Her purchase included the 1,250 acres of CC&IM Co. lands, which had first been parceled together by John Heth in the 1830s; the Gowrie tract, consisting of 100 acres; and the Etna tract, consisting of 75 acres.

 In 1915, Black Heath was still standing but had been deserted for decades and was beginning to see the effects of more than a century of mine activity.
-Some time during the late 1910s or 1920s, Black Heath collapsed as a result of an underground tunnel collapsing far below.
+During the late 1910s or 1920s, Black Heath collapsed as a result of an underground tunnel collapsing far below.
 This had also happened at the Old Mount Pisgah United Methodist Church located at the corner of the current Midlothian Turnpike and the old Buckingham Road, forcing the church to move to its present location along Mount Pisgah Drive.
-Consequently, Black Heath was demolished.
+The house remained in ruins for the next few decades before falling prey to either new mining operations, commercial waste dumping, or residential development.